webtides/luna-docs/content/docs/configuration.md

             // Should the element be rendered on the client or server or both
             defaultTarget: 'server', // 'client', 'both'

-            // The element factory which should be used to render components.
+            // The element factory which should be used to build and render components on the server.
-            factory: () => require('@webtides/element-renderer/lib/element-js')
+            factory: require('@webtides/element-renderer/lib/element-js')
         }]
     },